No worries. WordPress security is not rocket science anymore.

+5. Enable Custom login and registration page

+To hide the default wp-login.php WordPress login page from automated attacks and spam registrations specify your own Custom login URL (login page) and turn off wp-login.php.
+Note: If you use a caching plugin (like W3 Total Cache or WP Super Cache), you have to add your custom login URL to the list of pages not to cache.

 How to set up Custom login URL for WordPress

 6. Enable antispam protection

 The Cerber antispam engine is compatible with most form builders and capable to protect virtually any form.
 On the Antispam admin page check all necessary features under the Cerber antispam engine section.
-Test out the forms on your site.
-If some of the features on the website stopped working try to enable Use less restrictive policies (allow AJAX).
+Make sure that forms on your site work fine.
+If some of the features on the website stopped working, enable Use less restrictive policies (allow AJAX).

 Finally, let the plugin clean up the mess with spam comments.
 Choose deny spam comments completely or only mark them as spam.
 Turn on automatic moving spam to trash.